-Guilherme Daniel was the Founder of Guilherme Daniel & Associados in 2016.
+Guilherme Daniel founded Guilherme Daniel & Associados in 2016.
 In such capacity, he is actively involved in several matters mainly in Corporate, Energy and Natural Resources (particularly, Oil & Gas) and Infrastructure.

-Guilherme has provided support to the Ministry of Energy and participated in the drafting of key legal instruments in the downstream petroleum sector regulation since 2006.
+He provided support to the Ministry of Energy and has participated in the drafting of key legal instruments in the downstream petroleum sector regulation since 2006.